rylincoln/developer.fulcrumapp.com/_endpoints/query.md

   * `small` (m4a)
   * `medium` (m4a)

-Returns an audio URL in the output for a single audio file.
+Returns audio URLs in the output for a single audio file.

 The following will return a secure URL directly to the raw audio file.